scraping-xx/cloak/README.md

 For services where a "fresh" IP address is needed, Cloak allows you to access data anonymously from a new and anonymous IP without the need for proxy services or "spoofing".

 ### INSTALLATION
+1. Create a free Heroku account at Heroku.com ()
+2. Install the Heroku Toolbelt ()
+3. item

 ### BONUS